ANNUAL REPORT ON THE BIRDLIFE OVERBERG’S CLEANMARINE CAMPAIGN: PROJECT 2: CIGARETTE BUTT BINS ALONG THE OVERSTRAND COASTLINE

 It has become evident that alternative plans to address the problem of cigarette butt pollution will have to be developed.
 Discussions in this regard with Dr Mark Brown of the Nature’s Valley Trust have been initiated.
 Possible alternatives could include (1) Involving smokers into research to try to get to grips with this problem.
 (2) Creating more effective media exposure on the impact of butts on the environment and (3) Possibly getting a tobacco company such as BAT on board as a partner in view of the sponsorship of ongoing research.

 As far as the first issue above is concerned it was recommended that in-depth interviews with smokers who do discard of their cigarette butts properly and ensure that these are not littered be undertaken.
 Such interviews could possibly give insights into behaviour patterns that could assist in addressing this problem.
-Research of this nature will however be qualitative, time-consuming and expensive.
-It is not believed that such research should fall within the ambit of the CleanMarine campaign as we at BirdLife Overberg simply do not have the capacity to undertake it.
-I is recommended that a decision in this regard be taken at the BirdLife Overberg AGM 2019.
+Research of this nature will however be qualitative in nature, time-consuming and expensive.
+It is not believed that such research should fall within the ambit of the CleanMarine campaign as we at BirdLife Overberg simply do not have the capacity to undertake it, unless large-scaled funding can be obtained.
+It is recommended that a decision in this regard be taken at the BirdLife Overberg AGM on 11 February 2019.

 Cigarette butt bins developed by Whale Coast Conservation